vrahli/damysus/README.md

 - `--clients2 n` to change the number of clients to `n` for the chained protocols
 - `--tvl` to compute a "max throughput" graph
 - `--onecore` to compute the code using one core only
+- `--hw` to run SGX in hardware mode (not to be used in combination with docker)

 ### Examples